rstinejr/FindingJsonDotNet/README.md

 The license for my work is in file `LICENSE`.
 In a nutshell, do what you want with this other than claim you wrote it or blame me for any problems.

 The licensing for Json.Net is only slightly more restrictive.
-I'm no lawyer, but the only restrictions of note appear to be:
+I'm no lawyer, but the only constraints appear to be:

 1. The license must accompany the code.
 2. The author is not liable for any damage caused by use of the software.